Incentive Contracts and Peer Effects in the Workplace: The Model

-The proposition states that incentives and efforts do not decrease as \emph{any} links is strengthened.
-It can be natural to think that when worker $i$ cares more about worker $j$ a firm could take away incentives from other workers and place them on $i$ and $j$'s strengthened relationship.
-However, it turns out the firm recognizes that incentive spillovers travel in all directions, even if the network of interactions is unidirectional, and spreads more incentives to all influential workers that are weakly connected to worker $j$.
+How should firms react to changes in the structure of spillovers?
+One might think that when worker $j$'s influence over $i$ intensifies, the firm should decrease incentives from other workers and concentrate them on $i$ and $j$'s strengthened relationship.
+We show below that this is not optimal.

-\begin{continuance}{example1} Suppose the intensity of the link from worker $2$ to worker $1$, $g_{21}$, increases. \cref{CS_Link} says that optimal performance-based compensations increase for workers 1, 3, and 5; and equilibrium levels of efforts increase for all five workers.
+\begin{proposition}[An Increase in Link Strength] Every worker's incentive pay {\normalfont weakly} increases in any link's strength (i.e., $\partial \alpha_s / \partial g_{ij}\geq 0$ for all $i,j,s\in N$).
+Moreover, an increase in $g_{ij}$ {\normalfont strictly} increases the incentive pay of worker $j$ and any worker $s$ who has a common influence with $j$ (i.e., $w_{j,s}>0$). \end{proposition}

-By \eqref{eq:BestResponse}, an increase in $g_{21}$ implies that worker $2$'s effort increases.
-By \cref{Optimal Contracts}, the firm provides higher incentives to worker $1$ due to the increase of influence on $2$, which also increases $1$'s effort.
-Furthermore, relative to before the link increment, peer effects from worker 3 to worker 2 are now amplified due to the larger $e_{2}^{*}$.
-This pushes the principal to increase $\alpha^{*}_{3}$, which increases $e^{*}_{3}$, to capitalize on the strengthened effects of incentive spillovers.
-This effects arises due to the increase of workers 1 and 3's common influence on 2.
-Similarly, the increase of $1$'s influence on 2, increases the common influence workers $1$ and $5$ have on $2$, and the firm also provides higher incentives to worker 5.
-Lastly, workers $2$'s and $4$'s equilibrium efforts also increase while their optimal performance-based compensations remain the same, described by \cref{no peer effects}. \end{continuance}
+Proposition \ref{CS_Link} states that incentives and efforts do not decrease as \emph{any} link is strengthened.
+It turns out that the firm recognizes that incentive spillovers travel in all directions, even if the network is directed, and thus allocates more incentives to all influential workers that share influence with $j$.